 Pursuant to the Worker’s Compensation and Injury Management Act 1981 you will also need to meet the definition of “worker” which includes employees and limited coverage for contractors.

 Many construction accidents and farm accidents involve contractors.
-Contractors eligibility for WorkCover claim in WA is complex.
-Foyle Legal has extensive experience in workers comp for construction workers as well as WorkCover claim for farm accidents.
+Contractors’ eligibility for WorkCover claims in WA is complex.
+Foyle Legal has extensive experience in workers comp for construction workers as well as WorkCover claims for farm accidents.
 We can help to determine your eligibility for WorkCover benefits and entitlements.